navazsayani/brandforgeAi/USER_MANUAL.md

     - Generate engaging captions and hashtags for Instagram.
     - You can choose to generate a text-only post or associate it with an image from your library or a newly generated one.
     - The AI can also describe your selected image for you to provide better context for the caption.
+    - Use "AI Quick Start" to populate the form from a simple request.

 3.  **Blog Post:**
-    - **Generate an Outline:** First, use the AI to generate a structured, SEO-friendly outline for your blog post.
+    - **Generate an Outline:** First, use the AI to generate a structured, SEO-friendly outline for your blog post based on a simple idea.
     - **Edit & Refine:** You can edit the outline to fit your exact needs.
     - **Generate Content:** Once you're happy with the outline, click "Generate Blog Post" to have the AI write the full article.